Physics of an Inclined Plane

 If a ball is rolled down on an inclined plane, the total energy is conserved.
 Potential Energy is converted to Kinetic energy as the ball rolls down.
 It will hence be interesting to see if energy is conserved and so if MGH = 0.5 * M * V * V is the motion on an inclined plane which is inclined at 60 degrees to the horizontal different from an inclined at 30 degrees to the horizontal.

 It is very evident that the length of the inclined plane for a height H for the two cases where the side would be inclined at 30 degrees and 60 degrees wrt the horizontal would be H* Sin (30) and H * Sin(60).

 For a free fall from height H, the time of travel is given by the equation H = 0.5 g * t * t where t is the time taken for the ball to fall through height H. So t = sqrt(2 * H/g).
 In the case of the inclined plane if H is the height the length of the side is H/Sin(theta) where theta is the angle made by the inclined side with the horizontal.
 Substituting H/Sin(Theta) instead of H in the equation we get H/Sin(Theta) = 0.5 * g * t * t, so t = sqrt(2 *H/g * Sin(theta)).

-Essentially when we used a distance of the inclined side in the equation of motion to derive the time of travel we used an adjusted downwards acceleration due to gravity.
+Essentially when we used the distance of the inclined side in the equation of motion to derive the time of travel we used an adjusted downward acceleration due to gravity.